Posts Tagged ‘Flickr’

 Between 1936 & 1941 she studied at the National College of Arts & Crafts.
 After graduating she went to work for the family firm designing jewellery and metalware.

-Dark blue Cathrineholm coffeepot
+Dark blue vintage Cathrineholm coffeepot

 Enamelling was a Norwegian speciality in the early years of the 20th century, a technique which Grete revived, drawing on the family’s expertise in this field.
 Characteristic of her designs were the abstract motifs and striking colours such as her Lotus range illustrated here.